nashidau/galvinise/README.md

 {{include "file"}} includes a file.

-A $ followed by whitespace produces a $.
+A $ followed by whitespace or another $ produces a $.

 {{ O("String format %d", 7) }} Outputs the formatted string.